amplitude/redux-query/docs/use-request.md

 ## API

+`useRequest` takes a single parameter – a query config.
+If you pass null, undefined, or an invalid query config as the parameter to `useRequest`, the value will be ignored.

 `useRequest` returns a tuple-like array, where the first value in the tuple is an object representing the [query state](query-state) for the request.
 The second value in the tuple is a callback to re-issue the request, even if a previous request with the same query key has already been made and resulted in a successful server response.

 ## Example